 The Company provides credit to its clients in the form of payment terms.
 The Company limits its credit risk by performing credit evaluations of its clients and maintaining a reserve, if deemed necessary, for potential credit losses.
 Such evaluations include the review of a client's outstanding balances with consideration towards such client's historical collection experience, as well as prevailing economic and market conditions and other factors.
-Based on such evaluations, the Company maintained a reserve of approximately \$41.4 million and \$40.0 million at June 30, 2021 and December 31, 2020, respectively.
-Please refer to Note 17 - Bad Debts for further discussion on receivable reserves.
+Based on such evaluations, the Company maintained a reserve of approximately \$41.4 million and \$40.0 million at September 30, 2021 and December 31, 2020, respectively.
+For further discussion on receivable reserves, please refer to Note $18 - Bad \ Debts$ and the $Bankruptcy \ Claim$ section of Note $20 - Commitments \ and \ Contingencies$.